July 19, 2010

 Malachi, 25, doesn’t necessarily look at gay porn as a bad thing; rather, he sees it as work.
 Hard work that he sometimes struggles to get through, but work nonetheless.
 His primary focus appears to be on using his career in the sex industry as a means to providing a solid future for his female partner and children.

 I knew nothing about the gay for pay industry so wanted to find out more, and Malachi agreed to an interview.
 So it was we met up for lunch at a mutually convenient spot one sunny Monday in Los Angeles.
 Before starting the interview we swung by a delicatessen to pick up some lunch.
 The site is called Dining With Strangers, after all.
 We got panini, mine with pesto chicken and Malachi’s a turkey artichoke concoction.
 With something to sate my never-ending appetite, it was off to the interview.

-When we first arrived at our place to eat and talk, I met Malachi’s partner, tending to one of their young children, so I refrained from asking any porn or escorting questions while I said my hello to the Marx family.
+When we first arrived at our place to eat and talk, I met Malachi’s partner (I neglected to ask whether they were just dating or married), tending to one of their young children, so I refrained from asking any porn or escorting questions while I said my hello to the Marx family.
 Malachi and I had our lunch while we chatted with his partner.